alijazayeri/CaseJoo/README.md

 </p>

 In general, we can prioritize the genes as the following order:
-- Genes with higher numbers of papers and with higher values of similarity
+- Genes with higher numbers of papers and higher values of similarity
 - Genes with lower numbers of papers/higher values of similarity (or the other way around)
 - Genes with lower numbers of papers/lower values of similarity